fgebhart/sportgems-cpp/README.md

 --help         Prints this help.
 ```

-To actually run the parser, run either a demo
+To actually execute the parser, you could either run a demo
 ```
 ./sportgems --demo
 ```
-or use one of the pre-bundled `gpx` files in the test data directory like
+or use one of the pre-bundled `gpx` files, which is located in the test data directory like
 ```
 ./sportgems ../test/data/running.gpx
 ```